Blog Articles

 For HR teams in construction, this means investing in training and development programs, offering apprenticeships and other opportunities for younger workers to gain experience, and promoting the benefits of a career in construction to a broader audience.

-For HR teams in the construction industry, this has meant finding ways to support their workers during a difficult and uncertain time.
-These initiatives have included new health and safety protocols, support and advice for workers who have been furloughed or made redundant, and finding ways to keep workers engaged and motivated during a challenging period.
+For HR teams in the construction industry, this means finding ways to support and upskill their workers.
+These initiatives have included new health and safety protocols, allowing flexible working arrangements, and finding ways to keep workers engaged and motivated.

 Three construction workers discussing a project in front of a laptop.
 Increased spending on US infrastructure projects will assist the industry's recovery from the short to medium-term perspective according to the United States Construction Industry Databook